mtulio/mtulio.labs/labs/ocp-aws-scaling/README.md

-# Kubernetes Scale Validation
+# Kubernetes scaling exploration

-Simple way to create "workloads" (pause pods with fixed requests) to validate the cluster scale up/down.
+Some options to create "workloads" to exercise the kube cluster scale up/down in OpenShift.

 ## Requirements

 ### Install clients

+- openshift-install
+- oc

+**Optional**:

 - kustomize